skanta04/HackNC2024/README.md

 ChatGPT for debugging!

+### Cloud Functions
-2. **Cloud Functions** - These functions are used to post and get from the local database to the cloud database dynamically so we can update the map based on being online or offline
+These functions are used to post and get from the local database to the cloud database dynamically so we can update the map based on being online or offline

 - `syncMessagedToCloud` function uploads any unsynced (offline) messages to the cloud once the user is online, marking them as `synced` locally after successful upload.
 This keeps everyone updated with the latest alerts created offline.
 ```